-2020 brought unprecedented expansion of cloud consumption.
-However, traditional models ruled for the growth of edge services, especially in support of employees working from home.
+2020 brought unprecedented expansion of cloud consumption, thanks to remote workforce infrastructure build out.
+However, traditional access models (virtual desktop, VPN, MPLS etc) ruled for the growth of edge services, especially in support of employees working from home.
 What is the future of edge services?
-Will virtual desktop, VPNs give way to zero-trust cloud edge services?
+Will virtual desktop, VPNs give way to zero-trust, 5G and cloud edge services?

 Ernest co-founded ONUG with Nick Lippis after realizing that the user community needed to take control of their own destiny and expedite the network transformation.
 At the time he was VP of the Internetwork Engineering organization at Fidelity Investments and under his leadership Fidelity hosted the first ONUG in Boston in February 2013.

 A 12-year veteran of Fidelity, Ernest was responsible for leading the team that engineered world class network, security, and application delivery services driving value to the customer beyond infrastructure management.
 Ernest also managed the Network and Voice service portfolio as well as Global Network Operations LAN/WAN teams and has held various technical and leadership roles.

 Preetha Vijayakumar is Vice President of Data Center, Network and Collaboration Services in FedEx Services.
 She joined FedEx in 2001 as a Technical Analyst, focusing on the management of all Internet facing systems.
 In 2013, she entered into management and assumed leadership roles including Manager and Managing Director responsible for the creation and management of platform architecture solutions for providing platform automation across the FedEx enterprise and spearheading FedEx’s cloud native migration journey.

 Michael Parks is the Vice President for Distributed Infrastructure

 Services and the Regional Vice President for all Dallas Campuses at

 USAA.
 He is responsible for Data Center Management, Data Networks,